Pembrokeshire Walk 11 ~ Angle Peninsula & Freshwater West

 The Old Point House 2019

-View over Angle Bay
+View from the pub garden over Angle Bay

 AAAED40A-E6B4-4F37-8197-2014ED96F542